akimwong/4_Cgm/projects/1_excel-pipeline/README.md

 This foundational script sets the groundwork for future implementations:

-- Automated periodic data extraction from Excel to MongoDB
+- Automated data extraction from Excel to MongoDB
-- Historical tracking system maintaining all data changes
+- Historical tracking system for all data changes
-- Performance tracking of task completion times
-- Enabling real-time tracking of process advancement
+- Real-time monitoring of process advancement
-- Automating notifications for task dependencies
+- Automated notifications for task dependencies
-- Providing historical analysis capabilities
-- Generating comprehensive process metrics and monitoring
+- Performance metrics for task completion times